acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 ## Templating
 The display of Scheduler can be customized with different [render functions](#renderers).

-### Customizing the event, their content and buffer areas
+### The event, their content and buffer areas
 The events can be customized in two ways:
-- You can use the [renderScheduleEvent](#renderer-renderScheduleEvent) option to customize the events that appear on the scheduler.
+- You can use the [renderScheduleEvent](#renderer-renderScheduleEvent) option to customize the events that appear on the Scheduler.
 It should return the markup of the event.
 The Eventcalendar will take care of the positioning, but anything else you want to show is up to you - like a title, description, color the background or show any content.
 - If you are looking to customize only the content and don't want to bother with the styling of the event, you can use the [renderScheduleEventContent](#renderer-renderScheduleEventContent) option.
 Mobiscroll will position the event to the right place and will render essential information like the color of the event, the time and if it's an all day event or not.
 The title, description and any other fields you want to show (like participants or an avatar) will be coming from your custom function.

 The buffers can be customized through the [renderBufferBefore](#renderer-renderBufferBefore) and [renderBufferAfter](#renderer-renderBufferAfter) options.
 These can help you visualise delays or added minutes for tasks.
 For example travel time for meetings/appointments, check in/check out for flights.